What does ABC imply for WCF Service ? =>

 Each endpoint consists of four properties:

-· A set of behaviors (OperationContract) that specify local implementation details of the endpoint.
+A set of behaviors (OperationContract) that specify local implementation details of

 Client Communication: